I‘ve written about depth of field before, but it’s this weeks theme, so I guess it’s time for a refresher!

 Here are two photos of Charlie.
-One taken at f/5.6 and one at f/16.
+The left is taken at f/5/6 and the one on the right taken at f/16.
 You would expect the depth of field to be more shallow in the photo taken at f/5.6. . . .

 And that is exactly what happened!
 (I’m acting like I can break the laws of physics and it would have turned out differently!)
 If you examine the f/16 photo, you’ll see more detail in the blanket and the paneling behind Charlie than in the photo taken at f/5.6.
 That’s because the larger depth of field allows a larger area to be in focus.

 You want a super shallow depth of field?
 Try freelensing.
 Basically, it’s using a removable lens camera, such as a DSLR, with the lens not attached to the camera body.

 Note: If you do this, you expose your camera sensor to a lot more dust and dirt than with the lens attached.
 Freelensing, also called lens whacking, won’t hurt your camera, but it could result in you needing to clean your camera’s sensor more often.

 Kim’s up next